roytang/blog/content/quotes/tic.md

 ### 1001

-<hunter> four of me!
+&lt;hunter&gt; four of me!

-<hunter> that's four times too much awesomeness
+&lt;hunter&gt; that's four times too much awesomeness

-<hunter> how can the world take it
+&lt;hunter&gt; how can the world take it

 ---